dustyp42/JVC-buttons/README.md

 ![Parts](parts.png)

 This 3D-printable part is intended to replace the broken power button on JVC TM-H1950 series video monitors.
-It may also work for other JVC monitors, but I haven’t tested any.
+It may also work for other JVC monitors, but I haven’t tested any.[^1]

 There are two versions of the replacement part: one that allows you to reuse the original “button cap” to preserve the monitor’s original appearance, and one that has an integrated button cap for full part replacement.